 Prepaid Expenses and Other Assets

-Prepaid expense and other assets consist of prepaid insurance, maintenance contracts, dues and legal retainers, etc. Expense is calculated using the straight-line method over the estimated useful lives of the respective assets.
+Prepaid expenses and other assets consist of prepaid insurance, maintenance contracts, dues, and legal retainers, etc. Expense is calculated using the straight-line method over the estimated useful lives of the respective term of service.